 Crucial to the differential diagnosis of fatigue is a careful history.
-We suggest detailed information on the following items:
+Detailed information on the following items should be obtained:

-- Onset of symptom; relationship to known factors such as starting medication, increased activity, decreased sleep, important life changes such as job and new family member; duration; periodicity; intensity; and associated symptoms. - 2.
-Careful family history of diabetes, anemia, endocrine disturbances, depression, alcoholism. - 3.
+1. Onset of symptom; relationship to known factors such as starting medication, increased activity, decreased sleep, important life changes such as job and new family member; duration; periodicity; intensity; and associated symptoms.

+- 2. Careful family history of diabetes, anemia, endocrine disturbances, depression, alcoholism. - 3.
 Full review of systems perhaps using a self report or automated history taking. - 4.
-Oral intake history anything the patient puts into his mouth both in terms of nutrition and in terms of drugs.
-Careful inquiry concerning daily use of some over-the-counter or prescribed medication, as well as alcohol intake, may be especially rewarding.
+Oral intake history anything the patient puts into his/her mouth both in terms of nutrition and in terms of drugs.
+Careful inquiry concerning daily use of some over-the-counter or prescribed medication, as well as alcohol and caffeine intake, may be especially rewarding.

-Having elicited the above history, we consider which subgroup of fatigue the patient falls into - physiologic, acute or chronic fatigue.
-Taking cognizance of the differential diagnosis suggested by the particular subgroup of fatigue, we next move to a complete physical exam and related appropriate laboratory and x-ray examinations.
+Having elicited the above history, consider which subgroup of fatigue the patient falls into - physiologic, acute, or chronic fatigue.
+Taking cognizance of the differential diagnosis suggested by the particular subgroup of fatigue, next move to a complete physical examination and related appropriate laboratory and x-ray examinations.
 Special exams are done when indicated by history or by age of the patient.
-In the physical examination, special attention is focused on evidence of muscle wasting, organomegaly, lymphoadenopathy and skin changes.
-Laboratory examination routinely includes a CBC with differential, urinalysis and a chemistry panel with blood sugar and liver function studies.
+In the physical examination, special attention is focused on evidence of organomegaly, muscle wasting, lymphoadenopathy, and skin changes.
+Laboratory examination routinely includes a CBC with differential, urinalysis, and a chemistry panel with blood sugar and liver function studies.
 Other studies are done as indicated by clinical status and age.

-In spite of its lack of scientific status we rely heavily on the clinician's intuitive sense that "something's up" and will pursue this.
+In spite of its lack of scientific status the clinician may rely heavily on the intuitive sense that "something's up" and that this should be pursued.
 Trust in intuitive skills is important in the work-up of the "tired patient" since chronic fatigue may precede positive physical and laboratory findings.
-In our experience a careful history and physical examination will uncover 80-85 percent of causes, the screening laboratory studies an additional 5 percent and the remainder will require more time and repeated evaluation.
+In the authors' experience a careful history and physical examination will uncover 80-85 percent of causes, the screening laboratory studies an additional five percent, and the remainder will require more time and repeated evaluation.

-We often use a threshold model to explain chronic fatigue to ourselves and to our patients since in many cases the causes are multiple and additive.
+A threshold model is often useful to explain chronic fatigue since in many cases the causes are multiple and additive.
 For example, chronic fatigue may be precipitated by a minimal anemia in a patient already at threshold as a result of chronic minimal sleep loss (baby in the house) and minimal increase in usual physical activity (toddler in the house).
-For many patients such a reality orientation is both reassuring (i.e., there's nothing seriously wrong) and educational (i.e., maybe I can alter one aspect of the pattern and feel better).
+For many patients such a reality orientation is both reassuring (ie, there's nothing seriously wrong) and educational (ie, maybe I can alter one aspect of the pattern and feel better).